List of Manchester United F.C. managers: Managerial history

-Sexton remained in the United job for four years, but was unable to produce any silverware, and was replaced in 1981 by Ron Atkinson.
+Sexton remained in the United job for four years, before he was replaced in 1981 by Ron Atkinson.
 Atkinson was able to rekindle the club's cup success, leading his side to two FA Cups in his five-year tenure.
 He also oversaw a series of respectable finishes in the league, but after his disastrous start to the 1986–87 season, he was sacked.
-His replacement, Alex Ferguson, had, in recent years, become the first manager to break the dominance of Rangers and Celtic in the Scottish league for over 15 years, winning the Scottish Premier Division title with Aberdeen three times in six years, as well as finishing as runner-up twice and winning the European Cup Winners' Cup in 1983.
+His replacement, Alex Ferguson, had, in recent years, become the first manager to break the dominance of Rangers and Celtic in the Scottish league, winning the Scottish Premier Division title with Aberdeen three times in six years, as well as finishing as runner-up twice and winning the European Cup Winners' Cup against Real Madrid in 1983.

 During his tenure, Ferguson was credited with the distinction of making some of the most shrewd purchases in the club's history, including the signings of Peter Schmeichel and Eric Cantona, each for less than £1.5 million.
-With these signings, combined with the club's many experienced players, Ferguson brought a European title in 1991 – first in 23 years, the club's first ever League Cup in 1992, and the league title for the first time in 26 years the next year.
-In the following decade, he won the Premier League title another six times, including a hat-trick of titles from 1999 to 2001, a feat that no other manager has yet achieved with the same club.
-In 1999, he also led the club to an unprecedented treble of Premier League, FA Cup and UEFA Champions League.
-Subsequently, he added another three league titles to his trophy haul, despite a number of promises of retirement.
-Ferguson won his 10th Premier League title in the 2007–08 season, and followed this up with his second Champions League title 10 days later.
+With these types of signings, combined with the club's many experienced players, Ferguson won the FA Cup in 1990, his first trophy at the club.
+The next season, he brought home the club's first European trophy in 23 years, the European Cup Winners' Cup, followed by the club's first ever League Cup in 1992.
+The year after, Ferguson won United their first league title in 26 years.
+Over the following decade, Ferguson would go on to win the Premier League title another six times, including a hat-trick of titles from 1999 to 2001.
+In 1999, he led Manchester United to an unprecedented Treble of the Premier League, FA Cup and UEFA Champions League.
+Subsequently knighted, Sir Alex was set to retire in 2002 but stayed on with the club.
+He won his 10th Premier League title in the 2007–08 season, and followed this up with his second Champions League title 10 days later.
 In 2008–09, Ferguson guided United to another Premier League title, making Manchester United the only club and him the only manager to have won the English league title three times in a row twice.
 His 12th title, in the 2010–11 season, was United's 19th overall, overtaking Liverpool's record of 18.
-Ferguson won his 13th and final league title in the 2012–13 season, making 20 titles overall for United.
+Ferguson won his 13th and final league title in the 2012–13 season, making it 20 titles overall for United.
 Near the end of the season, Ferguson announced his retirement, and he was replaced by Everton manager David Moyes.
+He retired as the most decorated manager in football history.